thestackcollective/curriculum-site/module4/interview_resources/interview_preparation_tips.md

 #### Strategy #3: Know how to talk about your experience
 There are 2 elements to keep in mind here as you present your software and work experience:

-* Discussing your Turing experience as professional experience
+* Discussing your TheStackCollective experience as professional experience
 * Your previous work experiences

-When talking about Turing:
+When talking about TheStackCollective:

 * Do:
   * Give a high-level description
-  * Talk about Turing as *professional experience*
+  * Talk about TheStackCollective as *professional experience*
-  * Highlight the differences between Turing and other code schools
+  * Highlight the differences between TheStackCollective and other code schools

-* Don't assume your interviewer knows anything about Turing.
-That means not using Turing-specific jargon (module, inning, cohort, DTR, etc.)
+* Don't assume your interviewer knows anything about TheStackCollective.
+That means not using TheStackCollective-specific jargon (module, inning, cohort, DTR, etc.)

 Example: